Porsche Boxster Interior

 - "… the two trunks -- one front, one rear -- remain too small to swallow a golf bag or even a large piece of luggage, so their respectable 10 cubic feet of combined cargo space doesn't tell the whole story.
 On the bright side, rear trunk space is unaffected when the top's down, a distinct advantage relative to retractable-hardtop rivals like the BMW Z4 and Mercedes-Benz SLK." -- Edmunds

 - "And, when it stows, it doesn't stow in the same place that you keep your luggage, as it does in those other roadsters.
 So, top up or down, there's always a decent chunk of storage space in the trunk -- and, as before, there's another luggage compartment where most cars have their engine." -- Automobile Magazine (2013)

 - "The only other gripe is a relative lack of interior storage, particularly in the doors, but such is the price of a small footprint and a compact cabin.
 And anyway, you've always got two trunks." -- Autoblog (2013)

 Next Steps: Porsche Boxster

-- Find low financing rates for the Porsche Boxster
+- View the best prices for the 2015 Porsche Boxster

 - See Luxury Sports Cars rankings